BadrisRahmatullah/praktikumML_285_283/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Technologies Used
+## Library
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
+- Tensorflow 2.0
-- Tech 3 - version 3.0
+- Keras
+- Matplotlib
+- numpy
+- glob

 ## Features